Duke University: Student body

-Duke's student body consists of 6,789 undergraduates and 9,991 graduate and professional students (as of fall 2021).
+Duke's student body consists of 6,525 undergraduates and 10,800 graduate and professional students (as of fall 2025).
 The median family income of Duke students is $186,700, with 56% of students coming from the top 10% highest-earning families and 17% from the bottom 60% as of 2013.
 The New York Times described Duke in 2023 as the least economically diverse top-ranked college in the U.S.

 Residential life

 Duke requires its students to live on campus for the first three years of undergraduate life, except for a small percentage of second-semester juniors who are exempted by a lottery system.
 This requirement is justified by the administration as an effort to help students connect more closely with one another and sustain a sense of belonging within Duke.
 Thus, 85% of undergraduates live on campus.
-All freshmen are housed in one of 14 residences on East Campus.
+All first-year students are housed in one of 14 residences on East Campus.
 These buildings range in occupancy size from 50 (Epworth—the oldest residence hall, built in 1892 as "the Inn"), which has not been used as a student dorm since the 2017–2018 school year, to 250 residents (Trinity).
 Most of these are in the Georgian style typical of the East Campus architecture.
 Although the newer residence halls differ in style, they still relate to East's Georgian heritage.
 Learning communities connect the residential component of East Campus with students of similar academic and social interests.
 Similarly, students in FOCUS, a first-year program that features courses clustered around a specific theme, live together in the same residence hall as other students in their cluster.

 Sophomores and juniors reside on West Campus, while the majority of undergraduate seniors choose to live off campus.
 West Campus contains seven quadrangles—the four along "Main" West were built in the 1930s, while three newer ones have since been added.
 Central Campus provided housing for over 1,000 students in apartment buildings, until 2019.
 All housing on West Campus is organized into "houses"—sections of residence halls—to which students can return each year.
 House residents create their house identities.
 There are houses of unaffiliated students, as well as wellness houses and living-learning communities that adopt a theme such as the arts or foreign languages.
 There are also numerous "selective living groups" on campus for students wanting self-selected living arrangements.
 SLGs are residential groups similar to fraternities or sororities, except they are generally co-ed and unaffiliated with any national organization.
 Many of them also revolve around a particular interest such as entrepreneurship, civic engagement or African-American or Asian culture.
 Fifteen fraternities and nine sororities also are housed on campus.
 Most of the non-fraternity selective living groups are coeducational.
+In 2021, Duke introduced a new residential system called QuadEX, which would enhance students to develop a more tight-knit community among their peer students.